MiguelMarcelino/Thoth/scala/cats-effect/fiber.md

 Threads are abstractions:
 - A logical thread offers a synchronous interface to an asynchronous process.
-- A threads execution looks synchronous from a high-level perspective, but is asynchronous when looking at it from a lower-level (scheduling) perspective.
+- A thread's execution looks synchronous from a high-level perspective, but is asynchronous when looking at it from a lower-level (scheduling) perspective.
-- Logical threasds abstract async processes as synchronous sequences of discrete steps
+- Logical threads abstract async processes as synchronous sequences of discrete steps
+	- In this context, "discrete step" refers to a distinct, individual action or unit of work within an asynchronous process.
+	- Each discrete step can be thought of as a single logical operation that Cats Effect will run, often encapsulated in a data type (like `IO`)
 - Blocking means suspending threads one layer down.
 Logical threads at that layer keep running.

 Below is an image showing a the two views of a thread's execution.
 Notice how the thread execution is asynchronous when it is scheduled.